-The birthday of the founder of modern nursing, Florence Nightingale, is celebrated each year on May 12, and this year she would turn 200.
-Not coincidently, this is also Nurses Week.
+The birthday of the founder of modern nursing, Florence Nightingale, is celebrated each year on May 12.
+Not coincidently, it's also Nurses Week.
 Mercy nurses have been at the forefront of health care since the Sisters of Mercy were founded.
 Nightingale, with the Sisters of Mercy by her side, revolutionized modern nursing based on their experiences during the Crimean War.

-We’ve seen the power and necessity of Mercy nurses especially vividly this year as they fought on the frontlines of the COVID-19 epidemic to save lives while putting their own health at risk.
+We’ve seen the power and necessity of Mercy nurses especially vividly during the COVID-19 epidemic to save lives while putting their own health at risk.
 This has always been the way for Mercy nurses, going back to the first Sisters of Mercy.

 Florence Nightingale, the Sisters of Mercy and the Crimean War